abrishdew/LLM-Finetuning_Generate-Amharic-based-creative-text-Ad-contents/README.md

 Amharic RAG pipeline that will help generate Amharic based creative text Ad contents given campaign information such as brief (brand and product information) and the content history of a telegram channel.
 This project makes sure that their advertisements are both catchy and relevant to the Telegram community.
-To achieve this, the technology is required to have quality **amharic text embedding** and **text generation**.
+To achieve this, it is required to have quality **amharic text embedding** and **text generation**.

 ### Project Guide